blimmer/cdk-datadog-integration/README.md

 Additionally, a CDK `Construct` is exposed, should you want to add additional customizations vs. using the out-of-the-box `Stack`.

+## CDK Version Compatibility

+This package is expected to work with all recent versions of CDK v1.
+It has been tested with 1.55.0 so almost certainly works will all newer versions, and probably works with some older versions too, but is untested.

 ## How it Works

 This module uses the